 How to search for a newspaper

-There are various ways of searching in the Royal Library’s newspaper collections:
+There are various ways of searching in KBR’s newspaper collections:

 - Using the online catalogue